Ep #58: Self Confidence

 - Where we tend to look for confidence.

-- The main reason why we lack confidence in ourselves.
+- The main reason why we lack confidence in ourselves and how it affects our self esteem.

 - The reality of why we feel confident.